Travel to Athens With Kids: The Best Things to Do, See and Eat

 If the answer is yes, then a visit to the Panathenaic Stadium is a must for your family.

-This impressive ancient marble stadium will allow kids to run on the same tracks that Olympic athletes used to run in ancient Athens while giving them the chance to learn a bit more about the city’s history at the same time.
+This impressive ancient marble stadium will allow kids to run on the same tracks that Olympic athletes used to run in ancient Athens while giving them a chance to learn a bit more about the city’s history at the same time.

 Stavros Niarchos Foundation Cultural Center (SNFCC)